RecipesLearn

 The density of Diamond Crystal Kosher salt is then 30.4g/59.16mL or 0.514g/mL.

-weight of diamond crystal kosher salt
+diamond crystal kosher salt weight

 The Density of Morton’s Table Salt